helpDeskTicket/helpDeskTicket_backend/README.md

 # Getting Started with Frontend

+- To access the frontend repository, [click here](https://github.com/helpDeskTicket/helpDeskTicket_frontend)
 - Fork and clone the repo to your local machine.
 - Then run `npm install` to install dependencies.
 - After that, simply run `npm run dev` to run application.

 # Backend Repository Setup

-- To access the backend repository, [click here](https://github.com/helpDeskTicket/helpDeskTicket_backend)

 - Create a .env file and declare a variable `MONGO_URL` with MongoDB URL.
 - Declare a second variable in your .env file as `JWT_SECRET` and assign its value to a random string.